lawrencecandilas/lsc/doc/schemadef.md

 #### Table Metadata Attributes: Appearance
 `friendly-object-name:TEXT`
 What the table in general will be referred to in error messages, log messages, and buttons.
+If omitted, something generic will be used (like "this item") or the object name won't appear (e.g. you'll see "Delete" instead of "Delete friendly object name.")

 `instance-friendly-name-is:COLUMN_NAME-SAME_TABLE`
 If a message needs to talk about a specific row (specific "instance" of an "object"), the value in this column will be used.
 The column's value should uniquely identify something and make sense to the end user.